willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>This looks a little better and this does in fact work.
+This looks a little better and this does in fact work.
 The animation runs.
 As before, for each of the arrays, they need to be converted for <code>Task</code>s, set to run in parallel and have their result ignored.
 This time, instead of putting all the arrays in a list, they are inside an async block, and the <code>do!</code> tells F# to wait for each one to finish before starting the next one. <code>Async.StartImmediate</code> starts this off nicely on the main thread.
-I'll come back to this later and refactor out some of the duplicated code, but now let's get this running 8 times.</p>
+I'll come back to this later and refactor out some of the duplicated code, but now let's get this running 8 times.

-<h3>Running 8 times</h3>
+## Running 8 times
-<p>Surely it can't be hard to run an animation 8 times.
+Surely it can't be hard to run an animation 8 times.
 Also were using F# so variables and loops are beneath us.
-Here is my (failed) first attempt at running the above code 8 times.</p>
+Here is my (failed) first attempt at running the above code 8 times.
 <table class="pre">
 <tbody>
 <tr>